-- Pay down existing debt: Most credit card providers will evaluate your debt-to-income ratio because it indicates your ability to pay down your debt.
+- Pay existing debt: Most credit card providers will evaluate your DTI ratio because it indicates your ability to pay down your debt.
 If you’ve been denied, pay down your existing debt to reduce your debt-to-income ratio.

 - Order your credit report and review it for errors: After receiving a credit limit increase denial, order your credit report and review it for any errors.
 You can dispute errors that you find on your report.